scloud19/SECipedia/AWS/EC2.md

 			User Data: Scripts and cloud-init directives
+				User data is executed only at launch.
+					If you stop an instance, modify the user data, and start the instance, the new user data is not executed automatically.
+						There is ways to modify the user data in the AWS console.

 				You can pass scripts and cloud-init directives into the User data field when starting an EC2 instance via the console (step 6)

 				Can be leveraged to run commands on startup, etc.